akaRemeris/XLConvosumm-bot/README.md

 # XLConvosumm-bot
 ## Concerning project
-Bot is ready to /summarize any forwarded messages, right after setting up BOT_TOKEN and script launch.
+Just set up BOT_TOKEN and launch the script.
+Bot saves any text messages in a file and is ready to /summarize them, or you can /clear collected messages anytime.
 Although, if you want to specify certain model or input/output language, checkout the list of commands in bot's config or bot's /menu.
 ### How to run